Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: A Typology of Goal Representations in the Literature

 Some goals cannot be expressed as target state features but can be represented by \textit{binary problems}, where each goal expresses as set of constraint on the state (or trajectory) such that these constraints are either verified or not (binary goal achievement).

-\paragraph{Goal embeddings.} In binary problems, goal embeddings can be any expression of the set of constraints that the state should respect. \citet{akakzia2020decstr,ecoffet2020first} both propose a pre-defined discrete state representation.
+\paragraph{Goal embeddings.} In binary problems, goal embeddings can be any expression of the set of constraints that the state should respect. \shortciteA{akakzia2020decstr,ecoffet2020first} both propose a pre-defined discrete state representation.
 These representations lie in a finite embedding space so that goal completion can be asserted when the current embedding $\varphi(s)$ equals the goal embedding $z_g$.
 Another way to express sets of constraints is via language-based predicates.
-A sentence describes the constraints expressed by the goal and the state or trajectory either verifies them, or does not \citep{Hermann2017,chan2019actrce,Jiang2019,bahdanau2018learning,bahdanau2018systematic,hill2019emergent,ther,imagine,lynch2020grounding}, see \citep{Luketina2019} for a recent review.
-Language can easily characterize \textit{generic goals} such as ``\textit{grow any blue object}'' \citep{imagine}, \textit{relational goals} like ``\textit{sort objects by size}" \citep{Jiang2019}, ``\textit{put the cylinder in the drawer}" \citep{lynch2020grounding} or even \textit{sequential goals} ``\textit{Open the yellow door after you open a purple door}'' \citep{chevalier-boisvert2018babyai}.
+A sentence describes the constraints expressed by the goal and the state or trajectory either verifies them, or does not \shortcite{Hermann2017,chan2019actrce,Jiang2019,bahdanau2018learning,bahdanau2018systematic,hill2019emergent,ther,imagine,lynch2020grounding}, see \shortcite{Luketina2019} for a recent review.
+Language can easily characterize \textit{generic goals} such as ``\textit{grow any blue object}'' \shortcite{imagine}, \textit{relational goals} like ``\textit{sort objects by size}" \shortcite{Jiang2019}, ``\textit{put the cylinder in the drawer}" \shortcite{lynch2020grounding} or even \textit{sequential goals} ``\textit{Open the yellow door after you open a purple door}'' \shortcite{chevalier-boisvert2018babyai}.
 When goals can be expressed by language sentences, goal embeddings $z_g$ are usually language embeddings learned jointly with either the policy or the reward function.
 Note that, although \rl goals always express constraints on the state, we can imagine \textit{time-extended goals} where constraints are expressed on the trajectory (see a discussion in Section~\ref{sec:future_diversity}).